-Winterthur Institute cohort 2025.
-Courtesy Winterthur Museum, Garden & Library.
+Winterthur Institute 2026.
+Photo courtesy of Winterthur Museum, Garden & Library

 Winterthur Institute is a two-week immersive learning experience that includes lecture-discussion, workshops, research opportunities, and access to the specialists, gardens, and historic architecture of Winterthur Museum, Garden & Library.